 By Rick Ferguson

-The story of Air Miles’ fall from grace is one familiar to Wise Marketer readers – if you’re late to the story, you can catch up here and here and here.
-The fallout from Air Miles’ atrociously-executed rollout of its mileage expiry policy and its abrupt reversal left the company apologizing to collectors, taking a huge profit writedown, and jumpstarting a now-enacted legslative proposal to prohibit loyalty currency expiration in the province of Ontario.
-Now Canada’s Global News reports that the company has announced its first program enhancements designed to win back collector trust and loyalty.
+The story of Air Miles' fall from grace is one familiar to Wise Marketer readers - if you're late to the story, you can catch up here.
+The fallout from Air Miles' atrociously-executed rollout of its mileage expiry policy and its abrupt reversal left the company apologizing to collectors, taking a huge profit writedown, and jumpstarting a now-enacted legislative proposal to prohibit loyalty currency expiration in the province of Ontario.
+Now Canada's Global News reports that the company has announced its first program enhancements designed to win back collector trust and loyalty.

 New program enhancements include:

 - Beginning April 3, collectors will receive the same merchandise offers when they log on to the program web site, regardless of their program tier.
 This move comes in response to collector outrage that the company was selectively targeting some collectors with better merchandise offers than others.

 - Gold collectors will enjoy an additional 10 percent redemption discount on merchandise, while Onyx collectors will receive a 20 percent discount.

 - Collectors will also enjoy the ability to pay with a combination of cash and "Dream Miles" in order to redeem for desired merchandise sooner.
 Air Miles says taht up to 40 percent of merchandise will be accessible through this option.

 - After rampant complaints about poor or unavailable customer service during the expiration debacle, Air Miles will now expand customer service to 24/7 availability.

 Money quote from Air Miles president Blair Cameron: